 2021: Gomes made a strong start to life in Portugal, registering a hat-trick of assists on his debut and scoring his first goal from the halfway line, with his performances over the course of the season enough to convince Lille he was ready to join their squad the following campaign.

-2022: Despite scoring his first Champions League goal, Gomes has largely been a substitute during his first year playing for the French champions.
+2022: Despite scoring his first Champions League goal, Gomes was in and out of the Lille line up during his first season in French football.